 Bath Itinerary for a longer visit?

-More time for your Bath trip?
+More than 24 hours in Bath?
 Lucky you!
 Here are a few more things you could add to a weekend itinerary for visiting Bath:

 Visit some of the many museums in Bath City – Bath Postal Museum for all things postal, Jane Austen Centre, telling the story of Jane’s life in Bath, The Holburne Museum and many more which you can find here museums and galleries in Bath.